 Environmental Impact Assessment: Managing Underwater Noise

-documents have been published to assist developers and regulators in the consenting process.
 The most expedient approach to completing noise related EIA work is to compile a noise propagation model, based on measurements, including all acoustic events forming part of the future development and, when possible, identifying noise sources associated to other operating activities and, beyond that, the marine species that are potentially affected by the development proposal.

-To assist developers in managing underwater noise throughout the project life cycle of offshore activities, SONSETC is pleased to offer a range of specialist services including:
+transmision lost in dBTo assist developers in managing underwater noise throughout the project life cycle of offshore activities, SONSETC is pleased to offer a range of specialist services including:

 Off-line data analysis